 - Sore throat

-After these initial symptoms pass, there may be no symptoms for months to years.
-The following symptoms may occur over the years:
+There may be no additional symptoms for months to years.
+Symptoms that do occur over the years may include:

 - Lack of appetite